-As a result, people are coming together to do their bit, mobilising and making changes where they live.
-In doing so showing that whole communities can in fact go plastic-free.
+As a result, people are coming together to do their bit, mobilizing and making changes where they live.
+Doing so shows those whole communities can in fact go plastic-free.

-There is no doubt that a ‘strength-in-numbers’ approach to dealing with plastic is a step in the right direction2.
-What’s more, the early pioneers setting the example will help to encourage changing behaviours and reduce waste at the same time.
+There is no doubt that a ‘strength-in-numbers’ approach to dealing with plastic is a step in the right direction1.
+What’s more, the early pioneers setting the example will help to encourage changing behaviors and reduce waste at the same time.